Table of contents

 Problem with Callback Functions

 The nesting of callback functions results in a callback hell or pyramid of doom as the function over-complicates with each new callback function.
-For Example:-
+For Example:-What's the solution?

 Breaking the nested callbacks into standalone functions that don't have deep-nesting is a primary solution to this, but the problem that arises is that it makes it difficult to read and follow every function.